ThiagoN13/tBook/app/README.md

 ## Dependencies

-HiApp use `npm` to manage third-party packages now.
+tBook use `npm` to manage third-party packages now.

 Then install all dependencies, in repo's root: